 “All vaccines ultimately weaken the human race.”

-That’s a true statement, but it’s also a red herring logical fallacy, a distraction.
+That statement is kind of true, but it’s also a red herring logical fallacy, a distraction.
 Anyone can say that about all medicines and medical procedures.
 Every medical procedure weakens our gene pool or slows its progress to a stronger gene pool.
 Is anyone really advocating for no medical industry?
 Anytime you fix a broken bone that allows that person to grow up and reproduce, you’ve prevented an opportunity for those with stronger bones that did not break to reproduce.
 If you have a kid with a heart problem, do you have an operation and get him fixed?
 Or, do you let him die in order to improve the gene pool?

 I found a study that says vaccines may cause a problem!